kathirmeyyappan/edge-detector/README.md

 </p>

 ## Box Blur
 Box blur is the most simple blur algorithm.
 It takes the average RGB values of all pixels within a given distance of the target pixel.
 Because it uses a simple average, it is quite easy to implement iteratively, where we just take the arithmetic mean of all the pixels in the needed range.
 This implementation is in [box_blur.py](src/blur_algorithms/box_blur.py).
-To run this file, run this from the root: ```python3 src/blur_algorithms/box_blur.py -f [FILEPATH] -r [RADIUS]```, where the filepath is from the root (e.g. ```images/luffy.py```) and and radius corresponds to the range from which we take the mean.
+To run this file, run this from the root: ```python3 src/blur_algorithms/box_blur.py -f [FILEPATH] -r [RADIUS]```, where the filepath is from the root (e.g. ```images/luffy.py```) and radius corresponds to the range from which we take the mean.

 Alternatively, we can use a moving window identically to the Gaussian Blur algorithm where our kernel matrix consists of uniform values to represent identical weights in a "weighted" average.
 To learn more about box blur, see [here](https://en.wikipedia.org/wiki/Box_blur).
 A moving window kernel where our given radius is 1 is shown below: